chavacava/dbc4go/README.md

 The `@forall` operator allows to write contracts on all the elements of a collection (a `range`-able type)

-Current limitation: `@forall` can be used only on `ensures` clauses

 Syntax:

 `ensures` (_description_`:`)? `@forall` _element_id_ (`@in`|`@indexof`) _collection_id_`:` _GO Boolean expression_

-While the syntax `@forall ... @in` is to be used when ranging over elements of the collection; `@forall ... @indexof` is to be used when iterating over the index of the collection.
+While the syntax `@forall ... @in` is to be used when ranging over elements of the collection; `@forall ... @indexof` is to be used when iterating with an index over the collection.

 ```go
 // square returs the square of the given integers